Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: High-Order Structural Causal Benchmark Framework

-\parag{Metrics on causal directions.} As for methods identifying causal directions, bivariate causal discovery methods \citep{hoyer2008nonlinear,janzing2012information} are commonly available in software packages.
-Thus, different from the other metrics, the metric using bivariate causal discovery methods is based on the bivariate setting.
+{\bf Metrics on causal directions.} As for methods identifying causal directions, bivariate causal discovery methods~\citep{hoyer2008nonlinear,janzing2012information} are commonly available.
+Different from the other metrics, the metric using bivariate causal discovery methods is based on the bivariate setting.
 We first select a set of edges from the ground-truth causal DAGs denoted by $\mathbf{E} = \{(X_i,Y_i)\}_{i=i:N}$, of which $X_i$ and $Y_i$ are d-separated after removing the edges between them.
 In this way, we can apply bivariate causal discovery methods to the data of $X_i$ and $Y_i$ without the impact of the other paths between them on the causal direction of the edge between them.
-We apply bivariate causal discovery methods on the selected subsets of benchmark and synthetic datasets and get the results denoted by $\mathbf{E}^{\texttt{ref}} = \{e^{\texttt{ref}}_i: 0 \text{ or } 1\}_{i\in\mathbf{E}}$ and $\mathbf{E}^{\texttt{syn}} = \{e^{\texttt{syn}}_i: 0 \text{ or } 1\}_{i\in\mathbf{E}}$; and derive the ground-truth conditional independence relationships from ground-truth causal DAGs denoted by $\mathbf{E}^{\texttt{gt}} = \{e^{\texttt{gt}}_i: 0 \text{ or } 1\}_{i\in\mathbf{E}}$, where $0$ and $1$ represent different causal directions.
+We apply bivariate causal discovery methods on the selected subsets of benchmark and synthetic datasets and get the results denoted by $\mathbf{E}^{\texttt{ref}} = \{e^{\texttt{ref}}_i\!: 0 \text{ or } 1\}_{i\in\mathbf{E}}$ and $\mathbf{E}^{\texttt{syn}} = \{e^{\texttt{syn}}_i\!: 0 \text{ or } 1\}_{i\in\mathbf{E}}$; and derive the ground-truth conditional independence relationships from ground-truth causal DAGs denoted by $\mathbf{E}^{\texttt{gt}} = \{e^{\texttt{gt}}_i\!: 0 \text{ or } 1\}_{i\in\mathbf{E}}$, where $0$ and $1$ represent different causal directions.
 The metric on this level is the accuracy of the predicted results, $\mathbf{E}^{\texttt{ref}}$ and $\mathbf{E}^{\texttt{syn}}$, compared to the ground-truth labels $\mathbf{E}^{\texttt{gt}}$.
 As a result, the evaluation with bivariate causal discovery methods is based on individual causal information.
-Besides bivariate causal discovery methods, LiNGAM-based methods \citep{shimizu2006linear,shimizu2011directlingam} can be used for identifying causal directions in the multivariate linear non-Gaussian case; hence, SHD, precision, recall, and F1 score can be used as metrics on the resulted fully oriented causal graphs as the ones on the causal skeleton level.
-This evaluation with LiNGAM-based methods is based on joint causal information.
+In addition to bivariate methods, LiNGAM (Linear Non-Gaussian Acyclic Model)-based approaches~\citep{shimizu2006linear,shimizu2011directlingam} can identify causal directions in the multivariate linear non-Gaussian setting.
+In this case, SHD, precision, recall, and F1 score are calculated by comparing the resulting fully oriented causal graphs to the ground truth DAGs, similar to the metrics used at the causal skeleton level.
+This evaluation reflects joint causal information.